Complete Outside Zone Guide & Tutorial

 It is up to the play-side tackle to take the end where he wants to go.

 Last, the running back needs to read the block of the play-side tackle.
-The running back has three primary rules: bend, bang, and bounce.
+The running back has three primary rules for his aiming point: bend, bang, and bounce.

 Once the running back reads the tackle, he will bend it back toward the middle if he sees him pushing the defensive end to the sideline.